Gary Lockwood

 Gary Lockwood (born John Gary Yurosek; February 21, 1937) is an American actor.
 Lockwood is best known for his roles as astronaut Frank Poole in the film 2001: A Space Odyssey (1968), and as Lieutenant Commander Gary Mitchell in the Star Trek second pilot episode "Where No Man Has Gone Before" (1966).
 He starred in the only American film by French New Wave director Jacques Demy, Model Shop.
-He played numerous guest television roles from the early 1960s into the mid 1990s, and played the title role in The Lieutenant (1963–1964).
+He played numerous guest television roles from the early 1960s into the mid-1990s, and played the title role in The Lieutenant (1963–1964).

 Early life

-Lockwood was born in Van Nuys, Los Angeles, California as John Gary Yurosek of partial Polish descent.
-His uncle, Mike Yurosek, is credited with creating the baby-cut carrots.
-Lockwood attended the University of California at Los Angeles (UCLA) on a football scholarship to play quarterback.
-He was a one-year letterman for legendary Coach Red Sanders in 1956 and is listed as Gary Yurosek in official UCLA Athletics records.
+Lockwood was born in Van Nuys, California as John Gary Yurosek of partial Polish descent.
+His uncle, Mike Yurosek, is credited with creating baby-cut carrots.
+Lockwood was a one-year letterman for legendary football coach Red Sanders in 1956 and is listed as Gary Yurosek in official UCLA Athletics records.

 Career

-Lockwood was a film stuntman, and a stand-in for Anthony Perkins prior to his acting début in 1959 in an uncredited bit role in Warlock.
+Lockwood was a film stuntman, and a stand-in for Anthony Perkins prior to his acting debut in 1959 in an uncredited bit role in Warlock.

 Lockwood's two series came early in his career, and each lasted only a single season.
 ABC's Hawaii-set Follow the Sun (1961–62) cast him in support of Brett Halsey and Barry Coe, who played adventurous magazine writers based in Honolulu.
 Lockwood was Eric Jason, who did the legwork for their articles.
 He appeared in a supporting role in the film Splendor in the Grass (1961) and in ABC's TV series Bus Stop (1961).
 The 26-week series, which starred Marilyn Maxwell as the owner of a diner in fictitious Sunrise, Colorado, aired a half-hour after Follow the Sun.

-He would star again with Tuesday Weld in his film debut, Wild in the Country (1961), with Elvis Presley.
+In his film debut, he appeared with Tuesday Weld in Wild in the Country (1961), starring Elvis Presley.
 Thereafter, Lockwood starred with Jeff Bridges in the acclaimed "My Daddy Can Beat Your Daddy" episode of The Lloyd Bridges Show.
 In 1959, he had an uncredited role as a police officer in the Perry Mason episode "The Case of the Romantic Rogue".
+His first lead role came in 1961's The Magic Sword, written and directed by Bert I. Gordon.
 In 1962, Lockwood again appeared on Perry Mason in the lead role in "The Case of the Playboy Pugilist".
 In 1963, Lockwood co-starred with Elvis Presley in the musical-comedy film It Happened at the World's Fair.

-In 1963–64, Lockwood starred as a young U.S. Marine second lieutenant named William T. ("Bill") Rice in the NBC series The Lieutenant.
+In 1963 and 1964, Lockwood starred as a young U.S. Marine second lieutenant named William T. ("Bill") Rice in the NBC series The Lieutenant.
 This drama, about the peacetime Marines, was produced by the creators of Star Trek (Gene Roddenberry) and The Man from U.N.C.L.E.
 (Norman Felton).
 The series co-starred Robert Vaughn as Lieutenant Rice's immediate superior, Captain Raymond Rambridge.
-Despite moderately good reviews, The Lieutenant Saturday night time slot, opposite CBS' popular Jackie Gleason's American Scene Magazine, hastened its cancellation after 29 episodes.
+Despite moderately good reviews for The Lieutenant, its scheduling opposite CBS's popular Jackie Gleason's American Scene Magazine contributed to it being cancelled after 29 episodes.